ODU officials angered that Wilder pursued FAU job in 2016, prior to Bahamas Bowl game

-(WAVY) — The big story in local sports this week came Monday morning when Old Dominion’s only head football coach, Bobby Wilder, resigned after nearly 13 years with the school.
+NORFOLK, Va.
+(WAVY) — The big story in local sports this week came Monday morning when Old Dominion University’s only head football coach, Bobby Wilder, resigned after nearly 13 years with the school.

 But did you know Coach Wilder almost left the Monarchs three years ago for a conference rival?